 Step 3: Upload Products To Your Shopify Store

 On the left corner of your admin dashboard, there is a bar named “Products.”
 This option allows you to either add new products to your listings or choose from your current inventory.
 This part can include the product’s name, a description of what you’re offering, images, pricing, and more.

 Also, you can list any versions of a product that you have on hand using Shopify.
 You may also include SEO, shipping details, and more.
 You can even show inventory so that your customers can see what’s still available.

 Then, to Shopify store development, ensure all your products have been adequately categorized.
 You may provide, for instance, more than just garments, in which case, you will want to specify either the sex, age group, or more that you offer apparel for or other relevant information.
 If you provide homewares, you’ll want a distinct category for that as well.

 You can also access this option from the same admin page behind the products dropdown.

 Read more: How To Add Sub Collections In Shopify

 Step 4: Set Up Shopify Payment

-Setting up Shopify payment is the most crucial step in the Shopify store creation process.
+Setting up Shopify payment is the most crucial step in the Shopify Store Development process.
 After your products are posted and your e-commerce site is up and running, you’ll need to figure out how clients will pay you, as well as how you’ll receive money.
-In addition to Shopify’s payment gateway, you can use third-party payment solutions.
+In addition to Shopify payment gateway, you can use third-party payment solutions.